chris-townsend/project-two/README.md

 - [Favicon Generator:](https://favicon.io/favicon-converter/) This was used to create my favicon icon.

- - [Slack:](https://slack.com/intl/en-gb/) Slack is a an online messaging service which allows poeple to collaberate with their workspaces.
+ - [Slack:](https://slack.com/intl/en-gb/) Slack is a online messaging service which allows people to collaborate with their workspaces.
 Slack was incredibly useful for advice from students and tutors.

- - [YouTube:](https://www.youtube.com/) YouTube is a free video sharing website, it has been very useful for watching videos on positioning using flexbox.
+ - [YouTube:](https://www.youtube.com/) YouTube is a free video sharing website, it has been very useful for watching videos on basic JavaScript functions and games.

  - [Audio Compressor:](https://www.media.io/audio-compressor.html) Media.io was used to compress my audio files without loosing quality.

  - [Compressor.io:](https://compressor.io/) This was used to reduce the size and load times of my images.

- - [JSHint Validator:](https://jshint.com/) Jshint was used to validate my javascript code.
+ - [JSHint Validator:](https://jshint.com/) Jshint was used to validate my JavaScript code.
 It showed any warnings and errors within my code.

 ## Testing
 #